DigiBP/Team-Watermelons/case description and solution.md

 * there is **no structured and systematic recording** of requests which can potentially lead to inconsistencies in the work and make it difficult to identify and correct errors.
 * it is **difficult to track and monitor** requests which can make it challenging to identify and address issues in a timely manner.

+[Assessment 2: Processes are standard compliant and are reflecting conventions.
+Implementations realise the business processes and workflows are running 10%]
+[Assessment 3: Human-centric interfaces are provided.
+Human tasks are managed.10%] [Assessment 4: Service integration is running and orchestration is appropriate.
+Innovative service automation and/or iSaaS implementation.
+10%]
+[Assessment 5: Appropriate, adequate, and innovative inclusion of automated decision making.
+10%] [Assessment 6: apropriate data model and structured data available.
+10%] [Assessment 7: logical structure and clarity of documentation.
+Graphical appearance of documentation.
+10%] [Assessment 8: Artefacts are good quality and self-explanatory.
+Deployment and instantiation are running and available.
+Instantiation, solution and results are reproducible.
+10%]

 ## To-Be feedback system
 Automation and digitalization should be employed to improve the To-Be process.